Anglican Church of Melanesia: Parishes and priests

 Each diocese except for Central Melanesia (the Honiara area) is divided into regions, each headed by a senior priest.
 The regions are further subdivided into parishes or districts (the two words being interchangeable), headed by a parish priest, usually called a rector.
 Parishes may be subdivided into subparishes, headed by assistant priests.
 Catechists are lay people appointed by a local community and authorised by the bishop to take services and look after the spiritual life of a village.

+Theological college

+Bishop Patteson Theological College is a theological seminary in Kohimarama, operated by the Anglican Church of Melanesia.
+Its current name and location date from 1973; prior to this it was called St Peter's Theological College.

 Worship and liturgy

 The Church of Melanesia embraces three orders of ordained ministry: deacon, priest and bishop.
 A local variant of the Book of Common Prayer is used, called A Melanesian English Prayer Book.
 Its predecessor in local liturgical development was A Book of Common Prayer Authorised for Use in Churches and Chapels in the Diocese of Melanesia, first published in 1938.